 To find success in a long baseball season, a team’s biggest goal is to overcome stretches of adversity and pave a path toward the playoffs.

-After rounding out June with six wins – four in Chicago Suburban Baseball League play – in seven games, the Cats (14-8, 10-6) opened the month with a doubleheader loss at North Division rival Crystal Lake 5-3 and 12-1 on Sunday.
+After rounding out June with six wins – four in Chicago Suburban Baseball League play – in seven games, the Cats (14-8, 10-6) opened the month with a doubleheader loss at North Division rival Crystal Lake, falling 5-3 and 12-1.

 Oswego currently sits second in the division behind undefeated Lombard (13-0) and is in a position to compete in the season-ending, single-day elimination CSBL tournament on July 29.